governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 The real break is this:

-for the first time, organisations can start building meaningful new capability from within, with far less effort than before.
+For the first time, organisations can start building meaningful new capability from within, with far less effort than before.

 That should completely change the ambition.